Aka-The-Archivist/aka.docs/docs/the-basic/request.md

 ## POST requests

-you can define a default function named "post" which is equal to a function (preferably an arrow function) that takes three
+you can define a default function named "post" which is equal to a function that takes three
-parameters: the req object of Express.js, the res object, and an optional next function.
+parameters: the req object of request, the res object, and an optional next function.

 ```js title=/route/example.js
 export default function post(req, res) {